elecfreaks/learn-en/microbitKit/Starter_Kit/starter_kit_case_13.md

 ## Introduction

 Do you know compass?
 I believe most of you have played it ever.
-Today I am going to use micro:bit to create a compass and display its direction on NeoPixels ring.
+Today I am going to use micro:bit to create a compass and display its direction on RainbowLED ring.
 Want to know how I do it?
 Just read the article below and follow my steps.
 Let’s go!

 ## Component List